Privacy & Security

 The security of Texas Gulf Bank Online Banking (TGB Online and TGB Mobile) is addressed at three levels.
 First, security measures are in place to help prevent unauthorized users from attempting to login to the online banking section of the bank’s Web site (Individual Security).
 The second area is the security of the customer information as it is sent from the customer’s PC to the Web server (Browser Security).
 Finally, security measures are in place to help prevent intrusion into the environment in which the Internet Banking server and customer information database reside (Provider Security).

-- Texas Gulf Bank utilizes complex Password Requirements including numeric, alpha, and special characters of at least 8 but no more than 12 characters.
-You must change your password every 90 days and cannot re-use your previous four passwords.
+- Texas Gulf Bank utilizes complex Password Requirements including numeric, alpha (both upper and lower case), and special characters of at least 8 but no more than 24 characters.
+You must change your password annually and cannot re-use your previous four passwords.

 - Online banking behavior of users is monitored.
 The need to verify your identity is triggered when you do things like log into online banking from an unusual location or complete a transaction that is either outside the norm or exceeds a certain dollar amount.
 Multi-Factor Authentication in the form of Security Questions and Phone Verification is used to safeguard your login information and account access from potential hackers.